Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Override-Exposure.md

 **Exposure** uses the [Volume](Volumes.html) framework, so to enable and modify **Exposure** properties, you must add an **Exposure** override to a [Volume](Volumes.html) in your Scene.
 To add **Exposure** to a Volume:

-1. Select the Volume component in the Scene or Hierarchy to view it in the Inspector.
+1. In the Scene or Hierarchy view, select the GameObject that contains the Volume component to view it in the Inspector.
 2. In the Inspector, go to **Add Override** and click on **Exposure**.
 HDRP now applies **Exposure** correction to any Camera this Volume affects.

 ## Properties